Muddrayss/dijkstra-java/README.md

 The underlying logic for the shortest path algorithm is based on the following rules:

 1. Every time we set out to visit a new node, we choose the node with the smallest known distance/cost to visit first.
-2. Once we’ve moved to the node we’re going to visit, we check each of its neighboring nodes.
+2. Once we’ve moved to the node we’re going to visit, we check each of its neighboring (adjacentNodes in this case) nodes.
-3. For each neighboring node, we calculate the distance/cost for the neighboring nodes by summing the cost of the edges that lead to the node we’re checking from the starting vertex.
+3. For each neighboring node, we calculate the distance/cost for the neighboring nodes by summing the cost of the edges that lead to the node we’re checking from the starting node.
-4. If the distance/cost to a node is less than a known distance, we update the shortest distance on file for that vertex.
+4. If the distance/cost to a node is less than a known distance, we update the shortest distance on file for that node.

 ## Features